2666: The Part about Fate

 This part follows Oscar Fate, an American journalist from New York City who works for an African-American interest magazine in Harlem, New York City.
 He is sent to Santa Teresa to cover a boxing match despite not being a sports correspondent and knowing very little about boxing.
 A Mexican journalist, Chucho Flores, who is also covering the fight, tells him about the murders.
-He asks his newspaper if he can write an article about the murders but his proposal is rejected.
+He asks his editor if he can write an article about the murders but his proposal is rejected.
 He meets up with a journalist, Guadalupe, who is covering the murders and who promises to get him an interview with one of the main suspects, Klaus Haas, a German who had become a citizen of the United States before moving to Santa Teresa.
 The day of the fight Chucho presents Oscar to Rosa Amalfitano.
 After a violent incident they end up at Óscar Amalfitano's house where the father pays Fate to take Rosa with him back to the United States by car, before putting her on a plane to Barcelona.
 Before leaving, however, Rosa and Fate go to the prison with Guadalupe to interview the infamously tall femicide suspect, Klaus Haas.